google/visualblocks/custom_nodes/README.md

   }

   render() {
-    // This node doesn't have preview UI.
+    // This node doesn't have a preview UI.
   }

   runWithInputs(inputs) {